Andy Roddick career statistics: Career achievements

 Roddick reached his first career Grand Slam singles quarterfinal at the 2001 US Open, where he lost to fourth-seeded Australian and eventual champion Lleyton Hewitt in a five-set thriller 7–6, 3–6, 4–6, 6–3, 4–6.
-A year later, he reached his first masters series singles final at the 2002 Rogers Cup, losing in straight sets to Argentine Guillermo Cañas.
-The following year, Roddick reached his first grand slam semi-final at the 2003 Australian Open, where he lost to thirty-first seed Rainer Schüttler in four sets, 5–7, 6–2, 3–6, 3–6.
-In August, Roddick won his first major singles title at the 2003 Rogers Cup, defeating David Nalbandian in the final in straight sets.
-Three weeks later, Roddick rallied from two sets and a match point down to defeat Nalbandian in five sets to reach his first Grand Slam singles final at the US Open, where he defeated fourth-seeded Spaniard Juan Carlos Ferrero in the final in straight sets, 6–3, 7–6, 6–3, to win his first and only Grand Slam singles title to date.
-Roddick's strong results throughout the year allowed him to qualify for the year-ending ATP World Tour Finals for the first time in his career.
-He advanced to the semi-finals of the event after victories over Guillermo Coria and Carlos Moyá in the round robin stage but lost in straights to then World No. 2 Roger Federer in the semi-finals.
-Despite the loss, Roddick finished the year as the World No. 1 for the first (and only) time in his career, becoming the first American player to finish a season as World No. 1 since Andre Agassi and the youngest American player to have held the top ranking since computer rankings began in 1973.
+A year later, he reached his first Masters Series singles final at the 2002 Rogers Cup, losing in straight sets to Argentine Guillermo Cañas.
+The following year, Roddick reached his first grand slam semifinal at the 2003 Australian Open, where he lost to thirty-first seed Rainer Schüttler in four sets, 5–7, 6–2, 3–6, 3–6.
+In August, after beating Roger Federer for the first time in 5 meetings, Roddick would advance to the final of the 2003 Rogers Cup.
+Playing an Argentine in the Rogers Cup final for the second consecutive year, he would defeat David Nalbandian in straight sets to win his first Big title in singles at the Rogers Cup.
+The following week, Roddick would win his first five matches at the 2003 Cincinnati Masters to reach his third Masters Series final where he would face his childhood friend, Mardy Fish.
+After nearly 2 1/2 hours, Roddick would defeat Fish 4–6, 7–6(7-3), 7-6(7-4) his second consecutive Masters Series title.
+Two weeks later, Roddick rallied from two sets, and a match point, down to defeat Nalbandian in five sets to reach his first Grand Slam singles final at the 2003 US Open.
+Roddick defeated No. 4-seed Spaniard Juan Carlos Ferrero in the final, 6–3, 7–6, 6–3, to win his first and only Grand Slam singles title of his career (he would make four more grand slam finals, but lost all four to Roger Federer.
+By virtue of his Canada Masters, Cincinnati Masters, and US Open titles in the same season, Roddick became just the 2nd man in the Open Era, joining Patrick Rafter, to complete the Summer Slam (Rafael Nadal would join them in 2013).
+Roddick's six Tour titles throughout the year allowed him to qualify for the year-ending 2003 ATP World Tour Finals for the first time in his career.
+He advanced to the semifinals of the event after victories over Guillermo Coria and Carlos Moyá in the round robin stage but lost in straight sets to then world No. 2 Roger Federer.
+Despite the loss, Roddick finished the year as the Year-end No. 1 for the first (and only) time in his career, becoming the first American player to finish as Year-end No. 1 since Andre Agassi in 1999.